 Another advantage of using LLEC is that it maintains even voltage spacing during the test.
-For example, if the pulse sweep uses 250 mV steps, DUT voltage and current measurements will be performed at every 250 mV step.
+For example, if the pulse sweep uses 250 mV steps, DUT voltage and current measurements are made at every 250 mV step.
 Data that is generated using even voltage spacing is ready to be fed into a mathematical model.